 - Utilization of all kinds of space to grow plants.
 Old boats filled with soil and used to grow plants.

-Tips for visiting Philadelphia Flower Show
+Tips for Visiting the Philadelphia Flower Show

-- Book tickets online in advance to get discount, although they still are a bit expensive.
+- Book tickets online in advance to get a discount, although they still are a bit expensive.
 The tickets are also available at major shopping stores like Giant, Wegmans, Acme, AAA.

 - There is a family saver package available online.